 Get the Help of an Experienced Attorney to Handle Your Tax Planning in Florida

 If you have questions about COVID-19 legislation, are struggling with back taxes, or if you are a business that needs to plan tax payments throughout the year, then you need the help of an attorney who has experience with tax planning attorney in Florida.
 The Law Office of Mary King P.L., can help.
 We are an experienced tax planning law firm in Florida, and we offer complete services in all areas from tax implications of alimony to planning the most efficient tax strategy for individuals and businesses.

-Call our IRS problem-solving services firm in Florida today to schedule an initial consultation.
+Call our IRS problem-solving services firm in Sarasota, Florida today to schedule an initial consultation.
 With years of experience, the Law Office of Mary E. King can make sure that your tax issues are resolved in your favor.
 Fill out our online contact form, or call us at 941-906-7585.